Nov 24, 2024 — blog

 Mari: How do you compare Norwegian startups in industrial software to American startups?

 Carl: In Norway, particularly in B2B and industrial sectors, customers are often very digitally advanced and open to change, sometimes more so than other places.
 They tend to be trusting and willing to try new things, even with smaller companies that might not have the robustness of large firms.
-It’s generally easier to start in Norway, with customers open to experimentation and sharing information about their processes.
+There's generally low marker barriers to start in Norway, with customers open to experimentation and sharing information about their processes.

 In the U.S., however, there’s more competition and a higher expectation for readiness—customers don’t want to waste time.
 It’s a much larger market, so while American customers are usually easy to work with, it’s harder to differentiate because of the increased noise.
 In Norway, the smaller market makes it somewhat easier to establish a network and build proof points.